Updated: Dec 6, 2022

 Thinking of getting that fabled Brazilian Wax for the very 1st time?
 YES, it’s a scary thought, and trust us, we have all gone through the 1st timer jitters but here’s the good news.
 You don’t have to be fearful about what’s to be cause we are to give you the low downs and secrets from the experts!

 Can it really be painless?

-So, are Bwaxes really less painful than your break ups as Pink Parlour, one of the region’s top brazilian wax experts claim? 🙂 The pain of Breakups are as subjective to waxing as it gets.
+So, are Bwaxes really less painful than your breakups as Pink Parlour, one of the region’s top Brazilian wax experts claims? 🙂 The pain of Breakups is as subjective to waxing as it gets.
 Some moan and groan about it, while others laugh off that pain, and of course, there are the braver ones that claim it’s painless too!

 What is a Brazilian Wax?

 Brazilian waxes differ from regular bikini waxes (hair is removed only outside of the bikini area only) because hair is removed in the front, back, and everything in-between.

 There are several variations of the famed Brazilian.
 The most popular will be the full Brazilian wax, which is also often referred to as Hollywood wax, where you truly go bare!
 Everything is removed leaving you to feel as smooth as a baby!
 While the full Brazilian is the most popular, there are other variations, namely, the “Brazilian landing strip” which leaves a neat vertical line at the front above the clitoris.
 Then there is the “Brazilian triangle”, which leaves the neatly trimmed hair in the triangular shape above the intimate area.
 Others go for the heart shape as the name suggests.
 Not forgetting that all of the Bwaxes include the butt crack area…okay, what’s that?
 That’s the hair in between your butt cheeks, yup, right in there!